linasdev/ross-docs/data_handling/interfaces/CAN.md

 | 8 - 11  | LAST_FRAME_ID / FRAME_ID | Either the id of the last frame in the packet or the current id (most significant nibble) |
 | 12 - 27 | DEVICE_ADDRESS           | Receiving device's address                                                                |

 Note that the frames with the lowest identifiers have higher priority and such will be transmitted first.
-This includes error messages, continuatons and single packet frames.
+This includes error messages, continuations and single packet frames.